SaheliHub1999/Design-and-Development-of-Low-power-and-High-speed-Memory-devices/README.md

 <br>
 <br>
 <h3>Hold Operation -</h3>
-For the hold operation, turn off the word line WL from 1 to 0.
-That means no read-and-write operation will be done and the data will remain in the hold state.
+For the hold operation, make the word line (WL) from 1 to 0.
+That means no read-and-write operation will be done and the data will remain in the hold state into SRAM.
 <br>

 <BR>